shelleyolivia/learn-tutorials/secret/create-your-first-secret-nft.md

 # About the author

 This tutorial was created by [Florian Uhde](https://twitter.com/florianuhde), a software engineer and game developer with a passion for blockchain, creativity and systemic design.
-You can get in touch with the author on [Figment Forum](https://community.figment.io/u/floar) if you have any queries pertaining to the tutorial, secretNFTs, etc.hello
+You can get in touch with the author on [twitter](https://twitter.com/florianuhde) if you have any queries pertaining to the tutorial, secretNFTs, etc.